Josephvazhae1/aircraft-design-optimization/README.md

 As you can see it converged much faster on the optimal value compared to roullete wheel selection.

-5. Crossover (Mating): Randomly pair parents to produce children.
-Each child inherits a mix of traits (genes) from the parents.
+5. Crossover: We implemented uniform crossover.
+This means that each gene is randomly inherits from one parent.
+For example, a childs aspect ratio can come from Parent 1, wing surface area from parent 2, lift/drag coefficient from parent 1 etc. This does a sufficient job of increasing diversity in our genetic algorithm.

 6. Mutation: Slightly modify each child’s genes to maintain genetic diversity.
+We ulitized a mutation rate of 100%.
+We also restricted the mutation to scale by 10% at most.
+Because each gene was represented by a double instead of a bit, it made sense to restrict the mutation to allow for a better, more consistent convergence.
+The goal for this mutation strategy was to maintain genetic diversity and avoid local optima.

 7. Create New Generation
 Replace the old population with:
 The elite individuals from the previous generation (e.g., best 2 designs).